Application in brief

 (immediate or cancel)

-fills all or part of an order immediately and cancels the remaining part of the order if it cannot be fulfilled
+Fills all or part of an order immediately.
+Cancels the remaining part of the order if it cannot be fulfilled

 (fill or kill)

 Executes a transaction immediately and completely, or not at all